breedx2/strangeloop_2019_pd_workshop/OUTLINE.md

 # Enough already, more noises!
 (15 minutes)

-Ok, lets expand on what we've learned so far while doing exercise.
+Ok, lets expand on what we've learned so far while doing an exercise.

 * let's do a slow vca
 * introducing [vline~]